The Court will determine:

 In Pune Municipal Corporation, the Court had held that land acquisition can void under section 24(2) of the Land Acquisition Act of 2013, if compensation has not been deposited in the bank accounts of the land owners or with the court.
 It was categorically clarified that money in the government treasury will not be treated as a payment to a landowner.

-But by a 2:1 judgment in Indore Development Authority, the Court held that land acquistiions could not lapse due to a land-owner's refusal to accept compensation within 5 years.
+But by a 2:1 judgment in Indore Development Authority, the Court held that land acquisitions could not lapse due to a land-owner's refusal to accept compensation within 5 years.
 It held that once compensation has been tendered, but the person refuses to accept it, this amounts to a discharge of obligation under section 31(1) of the Land Acqusition Act, 1894.
-In addition, the majority judges - Arun Mishra and AK Goel held the previous 2014 Pune Municipal Corporation judgment to be ‘per incuriam’, while Mr. Shantanagoudar dissented.
+In addition, the majority judges - Justices Mishra and AK Goel held the previous 2014 Pune Municipal Corporation judgment to be ‘per incuriam’, while Justice Shantanagoudar dissented.

 The new judgment created chaos as it meant reopening the various High Court decisions that were settled under the principle evolved in Pune Municipal Corporation.